 On this page: This page outlines what employers are required to accomodate you, if you have are living with a disability or have responsibilities as a carer or parent.

 It is the Role of Your Employer to Accommodate

 Disabilities and Carer Responsibilities

-Employers are required to make ‘reasonable adjustments’ (changes) to accommodate a or your responsibilities as a carer or parent.
+Employers are required to make ‘reasonable adjustments’ (changes) to accommodate a disability; or your responsibilities as a carer or parent.

 These adjustments are wide ranging.
 They may be required to let you attend an appointment or work from home if you need to care for someone or offer care for someone self-isolating.